farkwun/rc-blog-stuff/content/post/20180205RefactorPalooza.md

 1, 2, 2, 3, 2, 4, 2, 4, 3, 4, 2, 6, 2, 4, 4, 5, 2, 6, 2, 6...
 ```

 A big group of us must have wasted at least an hour and a half wracking our brains trying to figure out the rule.
-Of course, by the time we even noticed the sequence AM had already left the space for hours, and we were left with absolutely no hints at all as to the meaning of the numbers.
+Of course, by the time we even noticed the sequence, AM had had left the space hours ago, and we were left with absolutely no hints at all as to the meaning of the numbers.

 Just to make sure we weren't completely wasting our time, we plugged the sequence into the [On-line Encyclopedia of Integer Sequences](https://oeis.org/), and we verified that it was indeed a known sequence.
 To make things worse, RS and PJ both took a look at the entry and confirmed that it was not only a real sequence, but that it was possible for us to solve.